Frequently Asked Questions

 Who’s in charge?

-An appointed nine-member Board of Trustees.
-They hire a President, who hires staff and is responsible for all district operations.
+An appointed ten-member Board of Trustees.
+They hire a President, who hires staff and is responsible for all District operations.

 Is this a governmental organization?